castle/ruby-u2f/README.md

 Each task starts by generating a challenge on the server, which is rendered to a web view, read by the browser APIs and transmitted to the plugged in U2F devices for verification.
 The U2F device responds and triggers a callback in the browser, and a form is posted back to your server where you verify the challenge and store the U2F device information to your database.

+Note that ordinarily, each user will have one or more U2F registrations (as it's a common usage pattern for users to have more than one U2F device -- for example one for regular use, and a second stored safely as a backup).
+While it's omitted from examples here for brevity, a new registration should typically be associated with the particular user registering.
+Likewise, when authenticating, queries over "all registrations" should actually be scoped to registrations associated with the particular user being authenticated.

 You'll need an instance of `U2F::U2F`, which is conveniently placed in an [instance method](https://github.com/castle/ruby-u2f/blob/API_v1_1/example/app/helpers/helpers.rb) on the controller.
 The initializer takes an **App ID** as argument.

 ```ruby